Begin Your Leadership Design Journey

 And lastly, don’t have your email client open when it’s not time to check email.
 Closing that channel of email stimulus is critical for engaging in focused work.

 You want your life to have meaning and impact.
-Daily life is made up of the spaces we gather and the moments we interact with one another.

-What if your spaces, moments, and interactions not only felt natural and intuitive but also aligned with your priorities and positively impacted those around you?
+What if your everyday work and life not only felt natural and intuitive but also aligned with your priorities and positively impacted those around you?

-Give your devices a home
+Give your devices a home.

 I used to keep my phone on the table next to my bed.